OccupationalTherapy.com Phone: 866-782-9924

 Benefits of Virtual Reality Workspaces

 The benefits of virtual reality (VR) in rehabilitation are significant, particularly when comparing gamification to traditional functional exercises.
-While some might view VR as just games, it actually creates a computer interface that immerses users in a virtual environment, providing valuable visual feedback and enabling multitasking.
+While some might view VR as just games, it creates a computer interface that immerses users in a virtual environment, providing valuable visual feedback and enabling multitasking.

 VR allows users to translate movements in the virtual world, requiring them to perform specific physical actions to achieve tasks.
 For example, moving an arm from right to left on the screen translates to real-life functional movements.
 This process promotes repetition and task-oriented activities, which are crucial for neuroplasticity and recovery in neurological rehabilitation.